OUIsolutions/DoTheWorld/README.md

 # DoTheWorld
-DoTheWorld is a single file library/framework designed to handle files in C in a number of ways, providing everything from simple functions for reading/writing files and folders, to complex functions like shas256 files, checking modification dates.
+DoTheWorld is a single file library designed to handle files in C in a number of ways, providing everything from simple functions for reading/writing files and folders, to complex functions like taking sha256 from files, checking modification dates.
 And functionalities of atomic writing of folders/files through transaction systems.
 ### Installation

 The installation of DoTheWorld is made to be as dumb as possible, just  download the file   **doTheWorld.c**  and include in your project.